egiden/django-contact-us-tools/docs/source/base_message_model.rst

     With the exception of **extra_context**, each input argument corresponds to an :ref:`attribute<base_message_attr>` of the :py:class:`BaseMessage` class.
 These particular arguments, however, take precedence over those attributes and will therefore be used if given a value either than the default of :py:obj:`None`.

     :param text_file: Directory of the text version of the email template.
-If :py:obj:`None`, use :py:attr:`TEXT_FILE`.
+If :py:obj:`None`, use :py:attr:`~BaseMessage.TEXT_FILE`.
     :type text_file: str or None

     :param html_file: Directory of the html version of the email template.
-If :py:obj:`None`, use :py:attr:`HTML_FILE`.
+If :py:obj:`None`, use :py:attr:`~BaseMessage.HTML_FILE`.
     :type html_file: str or None

     :param extra_context: Items to add to the context to be used when rendering the email template.